sudoswap/lssvm2/README.md

 The protocol provides a generic `IPropertyChecker` interface, and it is agnostic about whether this is done through a bitmap, merkle tree, or any other on-chain property.

-### Overrides
+### Settings
-For projects that want to work more closely with pool creators, sudoAMM v2 introduces the Override.
+For projects that want to work more closely with pool creators, sudoAMM v2 introduces a project-controlled Setting.

-An Override is contract that enforces specific requirements for pools that opt into them.
-For example, an Override might ask that assets stay locked in the pool for 90 days, collect an upfront fee, as well as a 50/50 split of trading fees.
-In return for adhering to an Override, projects can configure a separate royalty amount for these pools to encourage more trading.
+A Setting is contract that enforces specific requirements for pools that opt into them.
+For example, a Setting might ask that assets stay locked in the pool for 90 days, collect an upfront fee, as well as a 50/50 split of trading fees.
+In return for adhering to a Setting, projects can configure a separate royalty amount for these pools to encourage more trading.

-Overrides are an *opt-in* feature that are always configured by a collection's owner.
+Settings are an *opt-in* feature that are always configured by a collection's owner.

-The sudoAMM v2 repo includes a configurable Override template ready to use out of the box, with choices for direct payment, lock duration, and fee split.
-Project owners are free to create their own Overrides for more bespoke conditions if they so choose.
+The sudoAMM v2 repo includes a configurable Setting template ready to use out of the box, with choices for direct payment, lock duration, and fee split.
+Project owners are free to create their own Setting for more bespoke conditions if they so choose.

 ### ERC1155 Support
 Pools can now also be made for ERC1155<>ETH or ERC1155<>ERC20 pairs.
 Pools for ERC1155 assets will specify a specific ID in the ERC1155 collection that they buy or sell.
 Both ERC1155 and ERC721 pool types now inherit from the base `LSSVMPair` class.